Environmental Data Science

 Results

-The repository produces a complete data workflow from raw field measurements to modeling tables, split artifacts, irradiance derivatives, and reusable model exports.
+Produces a complete workflow from raw field measurements to modeling tables, split artifacts, irradiance derivatives, and reusable model exports.

 Raw Dataset